Catholic Schoolhouse Tour 1: Week 5

-(Using these links to purchase these book helps Catholic Schoolhouse continue it’s mission)
+(Using these links to purchase these books helps Catholic Schoolhouse continue its mission)

-- Combine Geography and snacktime this week.
-Print a map of North America (printable link below) and add mountains using fun snacks (chocolate chips, bugles, M&Ms, gumdrops, candy corn etc).
-Use the labeled map for your young students, challenge your older students to name/label their maps before snacking.
+- Combine Geography and snack time this week.
+Print a map of North America (printable link below) and add mountains using fun snacks (chocolate chips, bugles, M&Ms, gumdrops, candy corn, etc.).
+Use the labeled map for your young students, and challenge your older students to name/label their maps before snacking.
 Once your edible mountains are complete, sing the song and eat them!